boeckmann/asm6502/README.txt

         -  https://codeberg.org/boeckmann/asm6502

        Binaries are provided for Windows, DOS, and OS/2.
-A Unix make file is provided, which should be easy to adapt to every C89 conformant C compiler.
+A Unix make file is provided which should be easily adaptable to any C89 conformant C compiler.

 2 Introduction